dnsimple/dnsimple-developer/content/use-cases/domain-registration.markdown

 We didn't include any extended attributes, because there are none for **.COM**.
 The [domain registration](v2/registrar/#registerDomain) will hold the domain's ID in our system (which you may want to store for later use, and possibly associate it with your users).

-The webhook you registered would receive updates on the domain's registration status.
+The webhook you registered will receive updates on the domain's registration status.
 It can take some time before the domain is registered, and it's a good way to keep your system synced.
 The two events you'll be interested in when registering a domain are [**domain.register:started**](https://github.com/dnsimple/dnsimple-developer/blob/master/fixtures/v2/webhooks/domain.register/status-started.http) and [**domain.register**](https://github.com/dnsimple/dnsimple-developer/blob/master/fixtures/v2/webhooks/domain.register/example.http).

 Here's the complete adapter after all the additions we made throughout the tutorial: